Charlton Press: William Cross

 William Cross was a chemical engineer who worked for DuPont selling elastomer (rubber) products.
 As a travelling salesman, he often found himself dividing his time between Ottawa, Montreal, and Toronto.
 After pitching to companies on the marvels of elastomer, Cross would often visit coin shops in the area during his spare time before heading home, particularly in Ottawa.
 While employed full time at DuPont, Cross bought and sold coins on the side as a part time dealer.

 It was his mother who first initiated his interest in coins, having always set aside coins from a young age.
 Cross' move from engineer to coin dealer came when his manager gave Cross an ultimatum to either "work harder or leave."
 Cross chose to leave and make numismatics his full time passion by founding the Red Cent Coin Company (formally known as the Red Cent Coin Ltd.) in 1964.
-Located at 3030 Bathurst Street, Toronto, Ontario, the Red Cent Coin Company operated primarily as a numismatics company between the years of 1964 to 1966.
+Located at 3030 Bathurst Street, Toronto, Ontario, the Red Cent Coin Company operated primarily as a numismatics company between the years of 1964 and 1966.
 Due to the downdraft and decreasing value and interest in coins that occurred with the coin recession in the mid-1960s, the Red Cent Coin Company shifted its focus to bullion products, buying gold and silver, and bullion gold numismatics wholesale from 1966 to 1972.
 While the Red Cent Coin Company no longer had a brick and mortar store, they did have offices located on Adelaide Street in 1966, which they shared with Cale Jarvis, the publisher of Canadian Coin News.
 As Bill Cross recalls of this time: